 Advanced Placement (AP)

-A wide range of AP classes afford students the opportunity to pursue college level instruction and the option of college credit within the high school setting.
-We currently offer an impressive array of 20 different AP courses on the high school campus.
+A wide range of AP classes affords students the opportunity to pursue college-level instruction and the option of college credit within the high school setting.
+We currently offer an impressive array of 21 different AP courses on the high school campus.
 These classes are designed for students who wish to elevate the rigor of their high school experience.
 These courses use a challenging and nationally aligned college curriculum and textbook for instruction.
 Extensive reading, writing, and independent thought are expectations of these accelerated courses.
 These academic skills will be refined and improved throughout the class.
 These classes prepare students to take advanced placement exams in May.
 Colleges and universities issue credit based on exam scores.

 WOHS is proud to offer the most Advanced Placement courses of any high school in West Michigan.
 Our team of AP teachers is highly committed to eliminating the expectations gap and the opportunity gap, as we strive to provide access to AP courses for all students who want to challenge themselves.
 We are proud to report that over 73% of our AP students achieve qualifying scores of 3+ on AP exams each year.
 This far outpaces the Michigan average of 65% and global average of 60%.Todd Tulgestke, Assistant Superintendent

 FAQWant to learn more about this program?

 Please contact your high school counselor if you wish to become enrolled for an AP course or to learn further information or Corban Van Dam.

 English Teacher, Advanced Placement Coordinator and